YaleDHLab/stylegan2-helpers/README.md

 ## Overview

 These scripts are meant to automate the process of setting up an environment and making fake images from a corpus of input images on a machine with a discrete GPU.
-Since this is a long-running task, these scripts make it easy to start and then restart whenever the process stops for one reason or another, such as a power outage, system or program crash.
+Stylegan2 is very user-friendly, but it still takes a bit of setup, which I would forget and have to re-learn, so I just automated them.
+Since tasks run for a long time, these scripts make it easy to start and then restart whenever the process stops for one reason or another, such as a power outage, system or program crash.
+They also make it easy to log in, start the scripts, and log out without killing the process (by using nohup).

 ## Scripts

-These scripts won't work off the bat, but they document the process I went through to get this environment working on an ubuntu system with a discrete GPU.

-**NOTE: These scripts have hard coded file paths, so they need to be modified to work.
-Consider this your warning; I won't repeat in in each section below.**
+Except for `config.sh`, which is meant to be modified by the user, the scripts are in `/scripts/` within this repo.

 ### config.sh